Crystal Castles: 2008–2009: Crystal Castles

-Crystal Castles toured heavily and performed at numerous festivals around the world to support the album, including Ireland's Oxegen Festival, the All Points West Music & Arts Festival in New Jersey, Coachella Valley and Music Festival in Indio, California, the Heineken Open'er Festival in Poland, and the Reading and Leeds Festivals in England.
+Crystal Castles toured and performed at numerous festivals around the world to support the album, including Ireland's Oxegen Festival, the All Points West Music & Arts Festival in New Jersey, Coachella Valley and Music Festival in Indio, California, the Heineken Open'er Festival in Poland, and the Reading and Leeds Festivals in England.
 They headlined a Vice magazine tour across the UK in November 2007, and the 2008 NME New Noise tour across the UK.

 Crystal Castles performed at the Glastonbury Festival in June 2008, where the on-stage antics of Glass, including climbing the rigging and stage-diving, led to the organizers curtailing their set.
 Crystal Castles played five dates with Nine Inch Nails in August 2008.
 The band also played Connect 2008 and the Iceland Airwaves festival.
 Over Halloween, they played a gig in LA that involved Alice Glass wrecking the drum kit.

 They supported Blur on the first of two comeback shows in Hyde Park, London in July 2009.
 They also performed at the 2009 Bonnaroo Music & Arts Festival in Manchester, Tennessee.
 Back in Toronto, Crystal Castles performed at the Sound Academy as part of the Time Festival.